frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_1.md

 ### Add the Style {#section-4}

 Its time to add some style, specifically with Twitter Bootstrap and SimpleForm.
-Go ahead and add then gems to the Gemfile ...
+Go ahead and add these gems to the Gemfile ...

 ```ruby
 # Gemfile